 Maintaining an Inclusive Environment

 Drexel University is committed to promoting, supporting and providing resources to sustain a living, learning and working environment of diversity, equality, fairness, inclusion and respect where all members of the University community are valued.
-Individuals who believe they have experienced discrimination or harassment on the basis of religion – including denial of a requested accommodation – may report this to the Office of Equality and Diversity (OED).
+Individuals who believe they have experienced discrimination or harassment on the basis of religion – including denial of a requested accommodation – may report this to the Office for Institutional Equity and Inclusive Culture (EIC).

 All members of the Drexel community are encouraged to access available resources that support spiritual and religious life, including: